ahmetbozaci/ahmetbozaci/README.md

 <!-- Use banner
 https://www.canva.com/create/banners/
 -->
-###  I am currently enrolled at [Microverse](https://www.microverse.org/?grsf=04r25h) as a full-stack web developer student.<br>
+###  I am currently enrolled at [Microverse](https://www.microverse.org/?grsf=04r25h) as a Full-Stack web developer student.<br>
-###  I am daily working on Microverse program to improve my skills through building projects in pair programming with developers from all over the world
+###  I am  working daily on Microverse program to improve my skills through building projects in pair programming with developers from all over the world